waichunweijun/aws-python-greengrass/README.md

 ## read-data-stream-py
 This python deployment package will attempt to read the JSON payload from the data stream.
 Further manipulation of JSON payload can be done here.

+## json-transformation.py
+This is a sample python script that sanitise a bulky JSON payload to a light weight payload